EDJINEDJA/EDJINEDJA/README.md

 ### I'm data scientist, developper, teacher, and mathématician!

 * 🖇️ I'm currently working on some project 🤣
-* ♥️  I love all project type
+* ♥️  I love all project types
-* 🌱 I love to discuss about mathematics ingineering end automatic trading
+* 🌱 I love to discuss about mathematics engineering and automatic trading
 * 🤝 I'm seeking to collaborate with other content creators
-* ✨ Hobbies : i like to play  football and basketball, i love dance also
+* ✨ Hobbies : I like to play football and basketball, I also love to dance.
-* ✔️ 2023 The project involves writing several amazing papers to contribute to the research field.
+* ✔️ 2023 My plan is to join an extraordinary company where I'll develop and improve my data science skills.

 ### Join me